pivotal-cf/pcf-release-notes/p1-v1.2/opsmanager_rn.html.md

 * Support for BOSH Errands to push console, register services, and run diagnostic tests
 * Errands can be turned off to avoid pushing console (or other scripts) on every install
 * BOSH Composite release support
-* Domains are verified even if they do not resolve to the HA Proxy IP address
+* Domains are verified even if they do not resolve to the HAProxy IP address